Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 If you want to achieve a very slightly better accuracy of the temperature readings (only use this with 2xAA batteries due to higher consumption), you can activate this by the setting `referenceHeating` (OFF by default).
 The function will maintain a stable temperature of the cut-out part of the PCB, at around 18*C. The heating algorithm uses different power levels for different temperatures to save some power during its operation.

 #### Automatic sensor defrosting
 Vaisala implemented heaters in the humidity module.
 Their use (apart from the ground-check) is to prevent from condensation and frost on the humidity sensor.
 The NFW firmware takes advantage of it by regularly heating up the sensor for (by default) 3.5 seconds at high power, to take off any frost/water/ice/anything that gets on it.
 It can be enabled with `humidityModuleDefrosting` (OFF by default!), and activates both above the `defrostingHumidityThreshold` and below `defrostingTemperatureThreshold`.
-These values should activate the defrosting only in high-humidity environments with low temperatures that could lead to ice on the sensor (for example clouds).
-The duration of defrosting (which occurs, when the delay is longer than 15 seconds, to prevent the humidity module from heating abnormally) can be set with `defrostingTime`.
-It shouldn't be long, because high temperature may affect the humidity readings.
+These values should activate the defrosting only in high-humidity environments with low temperatures that could lead to water or ice on the sensor (for example clouds).
+Now, the sonde continuously maintains its temperature 5K (5*C) above air temperature.
+The algorithm ensures the temperature is stable and power consumption adjusts accordingly, using PWM.

+#### Pressure reading
+Currently, the pressure sensor board (RPM411) isn't supported, so can be detached.
+However, the NFW calculates dry air pressure from various factors, including temperature, altitude and relative humidity.
+This allows it to estimate the pressure, just like in RS41-SG models.
+It isn't the most accurate formula, but should be just enough for amateur use.

 ### GPS operation modes
 In mode 0, the GPS is completely disabled, which could be used for example in a weather station.
 In both versions of sondes, this gives a power consumption of 50-60mA when idle (no radio TX)<br>